 In order to more effectively protect the horizons surrounding La Cienega and La Cieneguilla, ridgetops in the Planning Area should not have unnecessary development.

+Tres Rios Ranch Rezoning

+Based on community feedback in 2024, the Planning Committee requests to rezone portions of the property known as Tres Rios Ranch so that both of its parcels are fully classified as the Traditional Community Zoning District.

 Noise and Lighting

 Noise and lighting standards should be strictly enforced to protect the quiet nature and dark skies of the community.